bozsahin/cogs517-philosophy-of-cogsci/README.md

 15% participation in weekly questions and discussion

-30% Weekly quiz (in class, total of 12 quizzes, 10 counted toward grade, about 30 minutes)
+30% Weekly quiz (in class, total of 12 quizzes, max.
+10 counts toward grade, about 30 minutes)